 Grateful greetings from the Francis family!

 One of the things we have asked you to pray about for most of the past year is the fundraising for our future, so I write this update “so that many will give thanks on our behalf for the blessing granted through the prayers of many” (2 Cor.
 1:11).
-The gifts supporting our financial future via Mike Marathon LLC, Immanuel Presbyterian Church’s Pastoral Care Fund, or this website total a little more than $500,000 (!!!).
+Your gifts supporting our financial future came to astonishing sum, so much that we have closed giving to Mike Marathon LLC, Immanuel Presbyterian Church’s Pastoral Care Fund, and this website.
 (The donor names and gift amounts remain anonymous to the Francises.)

 It is a testimony to your astonishing generosity as you show your resemblance to your Creator, the giver of all good gifts.
 Even though I don’t know the specifics, your gift is extraordinarily meaningful.
 It is nothing less than atonement, a word at the very heart of the Gospel and a word that the Bible uses to describe Jesus Christ’s saving work for us.* Indulge me, please, as I explain.